rascaraficci/data-broker/README.md

 [![Build Status](https://travis-ci.org/dojot/data-broker.svg?branch=development)](https://travis-ci.org/dojot/data-broker)
 [![codecov](https://codecov.io/gh/dojot/data-broker/branch/development/graph/badge.svg)](https://codecov.io/gh/dojot/data-broker)

-This repository contains the implementation for the event broker used internally by Dojot's event processing services.
+This repository contains the implementation for the event broker used internally by dojot's event processing services.

 # What it does

 Data Broker provides two services: Kafka's topic management and real-time data.
-These are required by most of the services that compose Dojot, being essential to maintain the system working.
+These are required by most of the services that compose dojot, being essential to maintain the system working.

 The topic management service handles Kafka's topics, used for information dissemination (e.g. device creation events), handling the creation of runtime Kafka topics that segregate information